stephenrlouie/service/README.md

 ## ServiceGroup

-A list of services to start, watch for errors and properly exit all services in the same serviceGroup.
-There should be some dependence between services in a serviceGroup since a fatal error in one of the services causes the entire ServiceGroup to shut down.
+A list of services to start, watch for errors and properly exit all services in the same ServiceGroup.
+There should be some dependence between services in a ServiceGroup since a fatal error in one of the services causes the entire ServiceGroup to shut down.

 `New` : creates a new ServiceGroup
 `Add` : adds a service to the ServiceGroup